aio-libs/aiokafka/docs/index.rst

 ++++++++++++++++

 :class:`~aiokafka.AIOKafkaProducer` is a high-level, asynchronous message producer.
-The class is intended to operate as similarly as possible to the official java client.
+The class is intended to operate as similarly as possible to the official Java client.

-See producer example:
+Here's a producer example:

 .. code:: python